michel-leonard/C-integers/README.md

 ### Running the demo

-Compilation takes a few seconds, then you can start the factorizations :
+Compilation takes a few seconds, then you can start the demo :
 - **Windows**: `./demo.exe`
 - **macOS** and **Linux**: `./demo`